ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/api/index.md

 Crucial types to look at are:

+- **@Rezolver.Container** : The standard, non-scoped, container.
+You can create child scopes from this by calling its
+@Rezolver.Container.CreateScope* method, which returns instances of @Rezolver.ContainerScope (from which you can resolve instances).
+This class uses an @Rezolver.IRootTargetContainer for its registrations, which you can supply on construction if required, or you can add registrations to it through its own implementation of that interface - all the methods and properties of which are implemented by proxying the inner root target container.
-- **@Rezolver.TargetContainer** (implements <xref:Rezolver.ITargetContainer>): Stores @Rezolver.ITarget instances, and
+- **@Rezolver.TargetContainer** (implements <xref:Rezolver.IRootTargetContainer>): Stores @Rezolver.ITarget instances, and
-is the main class you'll use for your 'registration' phase.
+is the main class you'll use for your 'registration' phase if not registering into your container directly.

-- **@Rezolver.Container** (implements <xref:Rezolver.IContainer>): The standard, non-scoped, container you'll use in your composition root - you can create child scopes from this by calling its implementation of @Rezolver.IScopeFactory.CreateScope, which returns instances of @Rezolver.IContainerScope.
-This class uses an @Rezolver.ITargetContainer for its registrations, which you can supply construction if required.

-- **@Rezolver.ScopedContainer** - A disposable @Rezolver.IContainer that also acts as a 'root' scope.
+- **@Rezolver.ScopedContainer** - A disposable version of @Rezolver.Container that also acts as a 'root' scope.
+If you using singletons which are also disposable, then it's important that you have a long-running scope that sits at the root of your application which keeps those objects alive.
+Using this as a your root container is the easiest way to achieve that.